 Employment Prospects and Salary Info

-Behavioral health scientists are beneficial to many fields, including education, counseling, psychology, social work, medicine and public health.
-As a result, the options for behavioral health graduates are numerous.
-A few of the career options are:
+Behavioral health scientists can find employment in many fields, including education, counseling, psychology, social work, medicine and public health.
+Possible job titles include:

 - Health policy maker